 - Without changing your lens’ focal length if you’re using a zoom walk back to your starting point.

-- Now repeat, except do it on your knees, then do it on your belly.
+- Now repeat, except shoot from your your knees, then do it on your belly.

-- Of course now do this again with every lens in your collection!
+- Rinse and repeat with every lens in your collection!

-A few things will become quite obvious as a result, the composition of the first image captured will include not only your subject but a bunch of other stuff that in a lot of cases will distract from your subject.
-The images you captured on your knees will likely have resulted in a much more intimate portrait of a small child.
+A few things will become quite obvious as a result, the composition of the first image captured will include not only your subject but a bunch of other stuff that in might distract from your subject.
+The images you captured on your knees might feel more intimate, especially a portrait of a small child or a person who uses a wheelchair.
 Perhaps you captured a much more dramatic sunset or waterfall with depth and perspective that separates a snapshot from a photograph.
 While on your belly you captured a really cool composition of a surrounding park or architecture through the legs of your subject.
 And the most valuable result of this you learned how your camera sees.